 Can you make money if you foreclose?
 No, if there is a foreclosure and the property is sold, the proceeds from the sale go to you, the lender but only up to the amount owed for principal, past interest, and fees.
 Any remaining money goes to the borrower(s)

 How long does it take to foreclose?
 On commercial loans, the minimum time is 90 days.

 Who is the Trustee on the Deed of Trust?
-It is First American Title Insurance Company, a Nebraska Corporation P.O.
+First American Title Insurance Company, a Nebraska Corporation P.O.
 Box 2922 Phoenix, Arizona 85062.

-How may foreclosures where there to loans created by Level 4 Funding?
-Over the past 3 years, nine loans resulted in foreclosure.
+How many foreclosures were there to loans created by Level 4 Funding?
+Over the past three years, nine loans resulted in foreclosure.
 The lender did not suffer any financial loss on the foreclosure.

 What is the Mortgage to Value or LTV of a Deed of Trust Investment?
-The LTV or Loan to Value ratio is the ratio between the Loan and the value of the real estate, pledged as security, which is expressed as a percentage.
+The LTV or Loan to Value ratio is the ratio between the Loan and the real estate value pledged as security, which is expressed as a percentage.

 This is referred to as the Loan-to-Value Ratio:

 Loan = $225,000Value= $650,000

 This means that the Loan, expressed as a percentage of the property's value, is 34.6%.
 The higher the loan-to-value ratio, the greater the lending risk because the protective equity declines as the LTV increases.